 In October 1936, a two-storey nursery was opened at the rear of the Seagarth Lane houses, which could hold 27 babies from birth to two years, and 36 children from two to five years of age.
 There was also accommodation for up to ten residential staff.

 A further block of children's house was also erected at 48-50 Seagarth Lane.

 Like many other workhouse children's homes, Hollybrook ran a boys' band.

 The site layout at the end of the 1930s is shown on the 1946 map below.

-Following a decline in demand for places, the nursery closed in the mid 1955.
-Hollybrook House was demolished in the 1950s and housing estate was built amongst the cottages.
+Following a decline in demand for places, the nursery closed in 1955.
+Hollybrook House was demolished in the mid-1950s and housing estate was built amongst the cottages.